XrossMediaBar

+Examples on Sony devices

 PlayStation Portable

 From left to right, the categories are these: Settings, Extras, Photo, Music, Video, TV (Only available in countries that use the 1seg broadcasting service), Game, Network, and PlayStation Network.
 Once a category is selected, its options appear below the icon, selectable by pressing the button (for European and North American version), or button (Asian versions only).
 Going back is possible by pressing the left directional button or the button (for European and North American version), or button (Asian versions only).
 Some items have an option menu that can be displayed by pressing the button.
 The XMB is capable of limited multitasking.
 This is accessed by pushing the "Home" button on the PSP-1000 and PSP-2000 and the "PS" button on the PSP-3000 and PSPgo while listening to music, looking at photos, etc. This feature can be used to watch a video, look at a photo, listen to music, and look at the current web page, all while browsing the XMB.
 However, what is in the background will be cancelled if any item is accessed on the XMB (except if viewing pictures while listening to music).
 The background color on the XMB changes color depending on the current month.
 On a PSP with firmware 2.00+, the background color can be changed or the background can be changed to a picture.
 On a PSP with firmware 3.70+, it is possible to listen to music and view photos simultaneously.
 On the PSP-2000, PSP-3000, and PSPgo models, there are a number of additional colors available for the XMB.
 On a PSP with at least system software 4.20, the background "waves" effect has changed, with two options under theme, then color.
 These two options are the ability to change between the new "waves" effect and the classic "wavy lines".
 On update 5.00, the XMB received the PlayStation Store as a new feature.